 Ingredients

-- Green onions โ for garnish and a pop of freshness.
+- Green onions for garnish - freshness and color.

 See recipe card for quantities.